Akoose-English Dictionary and English-Akoose Index

 Format: 150 x 225 mm

 The dictionary is divided into two main parts: the Akoose-English Dictionary part which is the main section, and the English-Akoose Index part which is intended for those who want to find an Akoose word via the English translation.
-The main part contains the following: 6,400+ main entries, 1,300+ sub-entries, 7,600 definitions, 3,850+ example phrases and sentences, 400+ scientific names, 600+ variant forms, 650+ cross references, 450+ synonyms and antonyms, and 200+ indications of the source of loan words.
+The main part contains the following: 6,400+ main entries, 1,300+ subentries, 7,600 definitions, 3,850+ example phrases and sentences, 400+ scientific names, 600+ variant forms, 650+ cross references, 450+ synonyms and antonyms, 200+ indications of the source of loan words, and 60 pictures.
 The index contains over 10,000 cross references from 7,500+ index items.

 |« back||Print version||[top]|